openstack/glance/CONTRIBUTING.rst

-If you would like to contribute to the development of OpenStack, you must follow the steps in documented at:
+If you would like to contribute to the development of OpenStack, you must follow the steps documented at:

    http://docs.openstack.org/infra/manual/developers.html#getting-started